Buffett's Berkshire sheds GE, adds Synchrony

 It also reported no holdings of GE, after having reported a roughly $315 million stake as of March 31.

-Investors follow Berkshire's stock holdings closely to determine what has won or lost Buffett's favour.
+Investors follow Berkshire's stock holdings closely to determine what has won or lost Buffett's favor.
 Smaller equity investments at Berkshire are normally made by Buffett's deputies Todd Combs and Ted Weschler.
+(Reporting by Jonathan Stempel in New York; Editing by Phil Berlowitz)